7thRA-ONE/Jolly-Roger/README.md

 <br>

-# ⚡️ Night Platform Compatibility:
+# ⚡️ Jolly Roger Platform Compatibility:
 <br>

-- Night offers highest platform compatibility.
+- Jolly Roger offers highest platform compatibility.
 - Just deploy and use on your favourite platform.
 - Sorted by Recommendation: Repl.it, Railway, Heroku, Koyeb